VernonGrant/gnu-c-language-manual/markdown/Address-of-Data.md

 Now, `&i` gives the address of the variable `i`---a pointer value that points to `i`'s location---and `&a[3]` gives the address of the element 3 of `a`.
-(It is actually the fourth element in the array, since the first element has index 0.)
+(By the usual 1-origin numbering convention of ordinary English, it is actually the fourth element in the array, since the element at the start has index 0.)

 The address-of operator is unusual because it operates on a place to store a value (an lvalue, see [Lvalues](Lvalues.md)), not on the value